This post may contain affiliate links.

 Chamomile enjoys full sun but can tolerate light shade.
 It prefers well-drained soil and is drought-tolerant once established.
 It’s generally easy to grow from seed and can self-seed prolifically.

-Chamomile tea, with its gentle, apple-like flavor, is famous for its ability to induce calmness and improve sleep.
+Chamomile tea, with its gentle, apple-like flavor, is famous for inducing calm and improving sleep.
 It’s also gentle on the stomach, making it a great after-meal drink.

 Lemon Balm